Taming Tail Risk in Financial Markets: Conformal Calibration for Nonstationary Portfolio VaR: Abstract

 \section{Abstract}

-Risk forecasts drive trading constraints and capital allocation, yet losses are nonstationary and regime-dependent.
-This paper studies sequential one-sided VaR control via conformal calibration.
-I propose regime-weighted conformal risk control (RWC), which calibrates a safety buffer from past forecast errors using exponential time decay and regime-similarity weights from regime features.
-RWC is model-agnostic and wraps any conditional quantile forecaster to target a desired exceedance rate.
-Finite-sample coverage is established under weighted exchangeability, and approximation bounds are derived under smoothly drifting regimes.
-On the CRSP U.S.\ equity portfolio, time-weighted conformal calibration is a strong default under drift, while regime weighting can improve regime-conditional stability in some settings with modest conservativeness changes.
+Value-at-risk (VaR) forecasts drive trading constraints and capital allocation, yet realized exceedance rates concentrate in stress periods, when losses are largest.
+This paper studies sequential one-sided VaR calibration via conformal prediction.
+It proposes regime-weighted conformal calibration (RWC), which builds a safety buffer from past forecast errors using exponential time decay and regime-similarity weights.
+RWC is model-agnostic and wraps any conditional quantile forecaster to target a desired exceedance rate, with time-weighted calibration (TWC) as a special case.
+Coverage bounds are derived for arbitrary data-driven weights under smooth regime drift, without assuming weighted exchangeability.
+On the CRSP index and sixteen U.S. equity portfolios, RWC and TWC are benchmarked against modern online conformal methods at the Basel-relevant 99\% and 97.5\% levels.
+TWC is a strong default under drift, while regime weighting improves stress-period calibration for slowly adapting forecasters, and diagnostics indicate when localization is reliable.